Spin-Orbit Driven Topological Phases in Kagome Materials: Introduction

 Recently, three-dimensional materials comprising stacked kagome and honeycomb lattices, collectively termed the IAMX family (IA = alkali metal, M = rare earth metal, and X = carbon group element)~\cite{zhou2024chemical}, have been investigated through high-throughput calculations and tight-binding models.
 These materials were initially identified as nodal line semimetals~\cite{zhang2019catalogue,fang2016topological,yu2019quadratic,burkov2011topological} in the absence of spin-orbit coupling (nonSOC), displaying unique electronic properties influenced by their chemical compositions.
 However, relativistic effects (SOC) in certain IAMX compounds are particularly pronounced, exerting a marked influence on their topological properties, whose precise role has yet to be systematically elucidated.

-In this study, we first present three materials from the IAMX family, i.e., LiYC, LiNdGe, and KLaPb, revealing that variations in the strength of relativistic effects exert a pronounced impact on the energy bands near the Fermi level.
-We then formulate a minimal four-band $k\cdot p$ model derived from the band structures, incorporating relativistic effects.
+This work is organized as follows.
+We first present three materials from the IAMX family, i.e., LiYC, LiNdGe, and KLaPb in Sec.~\ref{sec.2}, revealing that variations in the strength of relativistic effects exert a pronounced impact on the energy bands near the Fermi surface.
+In Secs.~\ref{sec.3a} and \ref{sec.3b}, We formulate a minimal four-band $k\cdot p$ model derived from the band structures of LiYC, incorporating relativistic effects.
 By tuning the SOC term in the model, we obtain phase diagrams and track the evolution of surface states.
-Finally, we examine the topological surface states and spin textures of these compounds, establishing a direct correspondence between surface and bulk topology.
+Finally, in Sec.~\ref{sec.3c}, we examine the topological surface states and spin textures of these compounds based on maximally localized Wannier functions constructed by using the Wannier90 code (DFT+TB)\cite{mostofi2008wannier90}, establishing a direct correspondence between surface and bulk topology.
+Summary and final remarks are provided in Sec.~\ref{sec.4}.